iRobotEducation/create3_docs/docs/setup/navqplus.md

 ```

 ### USB to UART adapter
-Connect the included USB to UART adapter to the UART2 port on the NavQ+, and open your favorite serial console application.
+Connect the included USB to UART adapter to the UART2 port on the NavQPlus, and open your favorite serial console application.
 Open a serial console with a baud rate of 115200.
 Press enter if there is no output on the screen to get a log-in prompt.

 ### Ethernet
-Connect the included IX Industrial Ethernet cable to NavQ+, and connect the RJ45 connector to your computer, switch, or router on your local network.
-You can log into NavQ+ over SSH.
-The default hostname for NavQ+ is imx8mpnavq.
-To SSH into NavQ+, you can run the following command:
+Connect the included IX Industrial Ethernet cable to NavQPlus, and connect the RJ45 connector to your computer, switch, or router on your local network.
+You can log into NavQPlus over SSH.
+The default hostname for NavQPlus is imx8mpnavq.
+To SSH into NavQPlus, you can run the following command:

 ```
 ssh user@imx8mpnavq.local
 ```

 ### USB-C® Gadget Ethernet
-The IP address of the `usb0` network interface on NavQ+ is statically assigned to 192.168.186.3.
+The IP address of the `usb0` network interface on NavQPlus is statically assigned to 192.168.186.3.
 This is necessary to connect to the iRobot Create 3 out of the box.
-If you want to use USB-C® gadget ethernet to connect to NavQ+, you will need to assign a static IP to your existing gadget ethernet interface on your computer.
+If you want to use USB-C® gadget ethernet to connect to NavQPlus, you will need to assign a static IP to your existing gadget ethernet interface on your computer.
 The network configuration is as follows:

 IP Address: 192.168.186.2
 Network Mask: 255.255.255.0